uber/Cadence-Docs/src/docs/07-operation-guide/02-maintain.md

 Database schema changes are versioned in the folders: [Versioned Schema Changes](https://github.com/uber/cadence/tree/master/schema/mysql/v57/cadence/versioned) for Default Store and [Versioned Schema Changes](https://github.com/uber/cadence/tree/master/schema/mysql/v57/visibility/versioned) for Visibility Store if you use database for basic visibility instead of ElasticSearch.

+## Migrate Cadence cluster
+Migrating a Cadence cluster is rare, but could happen.
+There could be some reasons like:
+* Migrate to different storage, for example from Postgres/MySQL to Cassandra
+* Split traffic
+* [TODO](https://github.com/uber/cadence/issues/4179): Scale up -- move to a bigger cluster, with larger number of shards.

+The below steps require to enable the [cross dc replication feature](/docs/concepts/cross-dc-replication/#running-in-production):

+0. Assuming at the beginning, you have only one cluster.

+1. Create your domain with the global domain feature(XDC).
+Since you only have one cluster, there is no replication happening.
+But you still need to tell the replication topology when creating your domain.

+`cadence --do <domain_name> domain register --global_domain true  --clusters <initialClustersName> --active_cluster <initialClusterName>`

+2. Later on, after you setting up a new cluster, you can add the cluster to domain replication config

+`cadence --do <domain_name> domain update  --clusters <initialClusterName> <newClusterName>`

+It will start replication right after for all the active workflows.

+3. After you are sure the new cluster is healthy, you then switch the active cluster to the new cluster.

+`cadence --do <domain_name> domain update  --active_cluster <newClusterName>`

+4. After some time, you make sure the new cluster is running fine, then remove the old cluster from replication:

+`cadence --do <domain_name> domain update  --clusters <newClusterName>`

+NOTE 1: It’s better to enable the XDC feature from the beginning for all domains.
+Because a local domain cannot be converted to a global one.

+If your current domain is NOT a global domain, you cannot use the XDC feature to migrate.
+The only way is to create a new global domain, and start to use the new domains for new workflows, and drain the old workflows to finish.
+After all old workflows are finish, you then use the above instruction to migrate.

+## Stress/Bench Test a cluster

+It's recommended to run bench test on your cluster following this [package](https://github.com/uber/cadence/tree/master/bench) to see the maximum throughput that it can take, whenever you change some setup.